retrozinndev/colorshell/README.md

 > If you're searching for the stable dotfiles, go to the [`ryo`](https://github.com/retrozinndev/Hyprland-Dots/tree/ryo) branch! <br>

 ## ❓ Why
-These dotfiles includes a desktop shell I made with [GTK] using [Astal] and [AGS] + [TypeScript].
-It took me a lot of time to make this, so please star the repo if you like it! :star:
+These dotfiles include a desktop shell made with [GTK], using [Astal] and [AGS] + [TypeScript].
+It really took me a lot of time to make this, so please star the repo if you like it! :star:

 ### ✔️ What's included in this shell
 - Super pretty Bar, Control Center and Clock Window(with calendar and media controller)